-Effective route optimization unlocks a whole host of business benefits — from reduced maintenance and fuel costs to happier customers and more efficient service.
-But, in order to enjoy those benefits, you’ll need specialized software.
+Effective route optimization unlocks many business benefits — from reduced maintenance and fuel costs to happier customers and more efficient service.
+But, to enjoy those benefits, you’ll need specialized software.

-In this article, we’ll explain why route optimization software matters, then get into how to choose the best route optimization software for your business.
+In this article, we’ll explain why route optimization software matters, and then determine how to choose the best route optimization software for your business.

 What is route optimization?